 Home buying is an exciting and significant decision.
-However, it also remains one of the biggest financial decisions of your life.
+However, obtaining a home loan also remains one of the biggest financial decisions of your life.

 Where to start

 Keep in mind that location is of great importance, especially to secure your investment for the future.
-It may also have an effect on your loan approval.
+It may also affect your loan approval.

 Viewing a few homes in different areas will help you to know exactly what type of property you can afford.
 It’s not only the home loan instalment you will be paying.
 You need to factor into your budget costs such as bond and transfer fees, insurance and municipal costs when home buying.